 Squirrels are active during the day, while rats are nocturnal and move around at night.
 The time of day you hear movement in your attic can indicate which infestation you may have.

 Both creatures have different mating habits.
 Eastern gray and fox squirrels usually mate twice a year, during the late summer and late winter.
 When they engage in mating festivities, you may hear noises squirrels make before and after mating.
 Once the babies are born, it can take up to six weeks before they start running around.
 While squirrels have specific mating seasons, rats mate year-round and can quickly have many babies infesting your home.

 Another way to tell the difference between a squirrel or rat infestation is the diet they sustain themselves with.
 Both squirrel species are mainly herbivores and collect nuts, seeds and other plant materials to hoard in caches.
 If you have a squirrel infestation, there will likely be caches around your attic.

 Rats will eat anything available to them.
-Although both roof and Norway rats are omnivores, roof rats favor nuts and fruits while Norway rats prefer cereal and grains.
+Although both roof and Norway rats are omnivores, roof rats favor nuts and fruits while Norway rats prefer cereal, grains and even pet food.

 4. Nesting Habits

 Finding a nest in your attic could also indicate you have an uninvited visitor living in your home.
 Squirrels and rats both build nests, but they use different materials to construct them.
 A squirrel’s nest may include twigs, moss or leaves, while a rat’s nest can consist of insulation, cardboard, cloth or almost anything they can gather.

 Both squirrels and rats typically build their nests outdoors, but there are chances they could choose your attic instead.
 If you suspect you have a rat infestation, look around the space closely because they keep their nests well-hidden in crawl spaces, walls and even insulation.